sebersta/web-screenshot-server/README.md

 ```

 ## Integration with Kindle
-This project is designed to be work with a jailbroken Kindle and [Online Screensaver](https://www.mobileread.com/forums/showthread.php?t=236104).
+Web Screenshot Server is designed to be work with a jailbroken Kindle and [Online Screensaver](https://www.mobileread.com/forums/showthread.php?t=236104).
 The Web Screenshot Server captures screenshots and makes them available for download on the Kindle.
 The Online Screensaver, running on the Kindle, fetches these images and uses them as the Screensaver.

 ### Instructions